jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-14.md

 submitted in accordance with Rule 15 on Unbundling of Rates and the rate filing requirements that the ERC may issue pursuant to Rule 15, using the same historical test year.
-The cross subsidy within each Grid in the rates of NPC shall be calculated on a net basis for each customer class within the Grid as the difference between:
+The cross subsidy within each Grid in the rates of NAPOCOR shall be calculated on a net basis for each customer class within the Grid as the difference between:
 (i) The total revenues that would have been collected from a